paucabral/twitter-clone/README.md

    ```
    DEBUG=True
    ```
    *Note: During development, always set `DEBUG` to `True` to see debug messages.
-Set it only to false when testing or deploying for production.*
+Set it only to `False` when testing or deploying for production.*
 8. Try to run the server again.
 You should not experience any problem.

    ```bash